troglobit/finit/doc/config.md

 Syntax:

 * `check <DEV>`
-  Run fsck on a file system before mounting it
+  Run fsck on a file system.
+Only needed if not listed in `/etc/fstab`, Finit 3.0 and later check all file systems automatically at boot.

 * `module <MODULE>`
   Load a kernel module, with optional arguments